CentreForDigitalHumanities/dutch-plurals/README.md

 ## Considerations for Article Usage

 For uncapitalized words an article can often be easily determined by a native speaker.
 If there is none (for example for months) it is left blank.
 For capitalized words there is more room for ambiguity.
-Rivers, lakes, seas, mountains, deserts, inhabitants and languages have articles.
+Rivers, lakes, seas, mountains, deserts, inhabitants, streets, squares and languages have articles.
 Acronyms, cars and devices also generally have them.
 Countries, cities, regions and brand names generally do not.